yingziz/zendesk-ticket-viewer/README.md

 # zendesk-ticket-viewer
-Zendesk Ticket Viewer Coding Challenge
+This Zendesk Ticket Viewer project is for Zendesk Internship Coding Challenge

 ## How to run app
 `ruby lib/app.rb`